bwhite000/core-elements/readme.md

-A collection of core custom elements not requiring a Polymer overhead based on the Google Polymer project by the similar name, but with a bunch of optimization and pruning for projects that are looking for a slimmer version.
+A collection of core custom elements not requiring a Polymer overhead based on the Google Polymer project by the similar name, but with a bunch of optimization and pruning for projects that are looking for a slimmer implementation.
+This is a Dart package that can be imported into other Dart or JS projects to add some custom elements.

-Some pieces are similar to, and others are loosely based on Google's base concepts.
+Some pieces are similar to, and others are roughly based on Google's base concepts.
-Don't think of it as a rehash, but a bwhite000 mod built from scratch (besides the SVGs for the core-icons).
+Don't think of it as a rehash, but a bwhite000 mod built from scratch (besides the SVGs scraped and cleaned for the core-icons).

 This is an exciting, learning side project that will have more good improvements soon!

 ## Example
+Follow these sample files in your Dart or JS project to include the CoreElements package:

 __pubspec.yaml__ - Add the package as a dependency.

 ```yaml